Getting started with Motile Tracker

 You can view the results using the synchronized napari layers and tree view, and edit the detections and links to correct any mistakes that you find.
 You can also re-run the tracking step with different parameters.
 Re-running the motile tracking will only take into account the detection corrections if you select the new labels/points layer as input: our next major feature to add is incorporating the detection and linking corrections into the optimization task in a more principled manner.

-Each Tracking Run will be stored in the Results List widget.
+Each Tracking Run will be stored in the Tracks List widget.
 These are the runs that are stored in memory - if you run tracking multiple times with different inputs or parameters, you can click back and forth between the results here.
-Here you can also save any runs that you want to store for later.
+Here you can also save any runs that you want to store for later, or export the tracks to geff or csv, optionally including the (relabeled) segmentation.
+If your input was a Labels layer, the node_id will be determined by segmentation label id.
+If your original segmentation repeated labels across time, the application will relabel them all to be unique, and the new label id will be used as the node id.
+If your input was a Points layer, the node_id is simply the index of the node in the list of points.
 Deleting runs you do not want to keep viewing is a good idea, since these are stored in memory.
 Runs that were saved in previous sessions do not appear here until you load them from disk with the Load Tracks button.
 The tracking results can also be visualized as a lineage tree.
-You can open the lineage tree widget via Plugins > Motile > Lineage View.
+You can open the lineage tree widget via Plugins > Motile Tracker > Widget - Lineage View.
 For more details, go to the Tree View documentation.